Dimethyl fumarate (Oral)

-Dimethyl fumarate is used to treat the relapsing forms of multiple sclerosis (MS). dimethyl fumarate will not cure MS, but it may slow some disabling effects and decrease the number of relapses of the disease.
+Dimethyl fumarate is used to treat the relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
+This medicine will not cure MS, but it may slow some disabling effects and decrease the number of relapses of the disease.

 Appropriate studies have not been performed on the relationship of age to the effects of dimethyl fumarate in the pediatric population.
 Safety and efficacy have not been established.